yuval08/template001/docs/NEW_FEATURE_REQUIREMENTS.md

 1. **Start Small**: Begin with basic CRUD operations, then add advanced features
 2. **Follow Patterns**: Use existing entities (User, Project) as templates
+3. **Leverage Components**: Always check the [Component Library](../frontend/docs/components.md) first before creating custom components
-3. **Test Early**: Implement tests as you build, not after
+4. **Test Early**: Implement tests as you build, not after
-4. **Use Documentation**: Reference the detailed guides for each layer
+5. **Use Documentation**: Reference the detailed guides for each layer
-5. **Consistent Naming**: Follow established naming conventions across all layers
+6. **Consistent Naming**: Follow established naming conventions across all layers
-6. **Security First**: Always implement proper authentication and authorization
+7. **Security First**: Always implement proper authentication and authorization
-7. **Performance**: Consider pagination, caching, and loading states from the start
+8. **Performance**: Consider pagination, caching, and loading states from the start
-8. **User Experience**: Implement proper loading states, error handling, and responsive design
+9. **User Experience**: Implement proper loading states, error handling, and responsive design
+10. **Component Reuse**: The consolidated component library provides 40% code reduction - use it!

 This comprehensive guide ensures that every new entity is implemented consistently and follows the established architectural patterns of the application.